-When you have the expert plan writers working for you, they will understand when it is right to use a jargon related to industry and understandably for a B2B marketing plan it can be used.
-But when it is out for a b2c planning, it would be a wrong step to use specific acronyms related to the industry.
+When you have the expert plan writers working for you, they will understand when it is right to use jargon related to industry and understandably for a B2B marketing plan it can be used.
+But when it is out for b2c planning, it would be a wrong step to use specific acronyms related to the industry.

-Single buyer versus groups making decision
+Single buyer versus groups making a decision

 In a B2B buying process, there can be a wide range of people such as the stakeholders (like the boards, committees, and partners).
-So it should be more complicated than creating a b2c consumer presentation for business plan.
+So it should be more complicated than creating a b2c consumer presentation for the business plan.
 This can be quite a challenge because the best way to overcome this is to depend on an expert who understands how to map a customer’s purchase journey before actually making the marketing plan.

 The sale cycle

 When there are multiple people taking care of the final decision, it will lead to a complex environment.
-This is why it is very important that you give the legal agreements, negotiation period, trials and other steps very carefully in the business plan.
+This is why it is very important that you give the legal agreements, negotiation period, trials, and other steps very carefully in the business plan.

 Unique selling proposition